Functions

 Function Types

 Every lambda has a function type, which describes its parameters and return type.
-For example:

 type HandlerFn = fn(int, int) void;